 The 2025 GW Business & Policy Forum: The Future of Work is Now

-For all questions about the 2025 GW Business & Policy Forum, please contact us at SBEventsatgwu [dot] edu (SBEvents[at]gwu[dot]edu).
+For questions about this year's GW Business & Policy Forum, please contact us at SBEventsatgwu [dot] edu (SBEvents[at]gwu[dot]edu).

 The GW Business & Policy Forum draws from three primary areas of distinction